Unsure of what path to take? Try Traitify

 - area employment numbers (and expected changes in the next 10 years)

-- any requirements for the occupation (education, knowledge, skills, abilities, licenses or certifications)
+- any requirements for the profession (education, knowledge, skills, abilities, licenses, or certifications)

 - possible jobs related to the occupation